 3. The cat is very coward.

-4. Very few human beings have as colourful personality as a cat.
+4. Very few human beings have as colorful a personality as a cat.

-5. The cat never wants to have the attentions of the people.
+5. The cat never wants to have the attention of the people.

 6. People in general wrongly assess the cat’s character.